SixSq/old.sixsq.github.com/_jobs/job-400-edge-software-developer.md

 - Ability to communicate effectively with internal teams, partners and customers
 - Experience or interest in agile methodologies (e.g. Scrum, Kanban, DevOps)
 - Experience in Docker and/or Kubernetes
-- Experience of the bash scripting language
+- Experience of a shell scripting language (e.g. bash)
 - Good knowledge of Linux (NuvlaEdge micro-services are often based on Ubuntu)